Growing Tourism in Kakadu

 Kakadu Tourism Master Plan

-PwC Indigenous Consulting has been engaged to develop the Tourism Master Plan and will work closely with Parks Australia, Kakadu’s Traditional Owners, Kakadu National Park Board of Management, the Northern Territory Government, and the broader tourism industry, to deliver this important project for the Northern Territory tourism economy.
+PwC Indigenous Consulting has been engaged to develop the Tourism Master Plan and is working closely with Parks Australia, Kakadu’s Traditional Owners, Kakadu National Park Board of Management, the Northern Territory Government, and the broader tourism industry, to deliver this important project for the Northern Territory tourism economy.

 Kakadu Roads Strategy